sudhakar692/jwplayer/README.md

 ````

 6. Setup git pre-push hook
-# Will lint you code and run unit tests every time you push to remote
+# Will lint and run unit tests on the branch before any push to remote
 ````bash
 grunt hooks
 ````